Skip to content

 Shelter Reservations for Rock Elm, White Pine, White Oak, and Shagbark shelters may be made through the new reservation system.

 The Red Oak Shelter is now managed by the Devil’s Lake Concession Corporation.
-To reserve the Gathering Place At Red Oak, please email the concessions manager.
+To reserve the Gathering Place at Red Oak, please email the concessions manager.

 Learn More.

-To contact Devil’s Lake State Park directly call 608-356-8301.
+To contact Devil’s Lake State Park directly, call 608-356-8301.
 Remember, the park is NOT associated with this website.

-In an emergency always call 911.
+In an emergency, always call 911.
 It is often much quicker to call 911 than to look for park staff.
 Depending on the season, there may be no law enforcement staff at the park.

-Baraboo EMS offers fully trained Rope Rescue services which are often necessary at Devil’s Lake State Park, Pewit’s Nest and other areas.
+Baraboo EMS offers fully trained Rope Rescue services, which are often necessary at Devil’s Lake State Park, Pewit’s Nest, and other areas.
 Again, call 911.

 Now, what’s there to do at Devil’s Lake State Park?